jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_commandline.md

 From Windows Powershell, enter command: **Import-DS | Add-DS -PassThru**.

-{% include tip.html content="Use Get-DS to verify the Spotlight Diagnostic Server has been imported correctly.
+{% include tip.html content="Enter command **get-dS** to verify the Spotlight Diagnostic Server has been imported correctly.
 Get-DS will show imported Spotlight Diagnostic Server addresses." %}

 {% include tip.html content="In some special situations or for some platforms, if **Import-DS** does not work for you then open the **Console** directory in the Spotlight Client installation directory (usually C:\Program Files (x86)\Quest Software\Spotlight Enterprise).
 Right click the file **ds-cli.cmd** and select **Open** to open the command prompt." %}